Thor110/UE2-UE4/README.md

 But it should be noted once more that everything should be located on the C:\ drive to prevent issues moving files between drives.

+When prompted by the script you should enter something along the lines of the following for each script.

-Example directories to enter for SGA.
+Example directories to enter for SGA-UE2. - "sga-ue2-release.bat"

 C:\GOG Games\Unreal Tournament 2004